 Take up the invitation and rare opportunity to leave your phone.
 Keep it on silent in the change room or leave it in your car.
 We all contribute to making the space sacred and this helps.

 If you are new to hot yoga - give yourself plenty of time and grace as you adapt to doing physical exercise in a heated space.
 The Roots is an ideal place for everyone, and anyone to begin.
 It's active enough to have moments of feeling challenged, but gentle enough to have moments of relaxation in between.
 At any time in any class you are encouraged to pause, stand, reconnect to your breath and then re-enter the pose or the class.
 You can also stop and lay down, to take a break and then join back in.

-The Flow classes will have more movement with more unique poses, held longer for more challenges.
-A Yin class will be more gentle, slower and more relaxing.
+The Vinyasa classes (Power Flow or Flow) will have more movement with more unique poses, held longer for more challenges.
+A Yin class will be more gentle, slower, and more relaxing.

 Ideally you bring a yoga mat, a towel (can be a regular towel or a yoga mat towel) and a water bottle.
 Choose to wear clothes you can move freely in, and get sweaty in.
 For the full experience, plan to shower and take your time after class.
 So it's an option to bring a change of clothes (it's not so fun leaving wet!
 Especially in winter).